dis

 the power of information

-dis was conceived in 1992 when working with a group of artists in the former Yugoslavia.
-Predictions of ethnic cleansing, atrocities, genocide and human rights violations were common bar-room themes.
-These forecasts appeared to be at stark odds with international opinion at the time.
-Their prophesies unfolded with unerring accuracy.
+dis was conceived in 1990 whilst working with artists in the former Yugoslavia.
+Predictions of an ensuing war, ethnic cleansing, atrocities, genocide and human rights violations were common bar-room themes.
+These forecasts appeared at odds with international opinion or were viewed with incredulity.
+As history bears witness their prophesies unfolded with unerring accuracy.

 As a commodity information is invaluable, as a tool it is indispensable.
 Data is obtained by all and any means.
 Information is employed to acquiesce or to empower, subjugate or exonerate.
-Disinformation is the deliberate distortion of information in order to deceive, manipulate and control.
-Fiction is turned to fact- this observation was the basis for dis.
+Disinformation- the deliberate distortion of information in order to deceive, manipulate and control was the basis for dis.

 Quantel Paintbox